ropensci/mctq/README.md

 and [hms](https://hms.tidyverse.org/) packages from [tidyverse](https://www.tidyverse.org/), which provide special objects to deal with date/time values in R. If your dataset does not conform to this structure, you first need to convert your data to it.
+Please refer to those package documentations to learn more about them.

 Due to the circular nature of time, we strongly recommend that you use appropriate temporal objects while dealing with date/time in R. That can